cpeditor/cpeditor.github.io/CONTRIBUTING.md

 To add a new language, add it in [config.toml](config.toml) and add `_index.xx.md`s for it.

-You can find all pages which need translation in the [need translation list](https://cpeditor.org/zh/need-translation-list).
+You can find all pages that need translation in the [need translation list](https://cpeditor.org/ru/need-translation-list).
+In this list, if a page has the same title as the English version, it's considered translated.